 The ACI High subfield indicates the ACI of the AC for which the BSR is indicated in the Queue Size High subfield.

+NOTE—It is up to the non-AP STA that reports the buffer status to determine which queue deserves higher priority with respect to the other queues.
+The determination might be based on the time the traffic has been outstanding, QoS delay requirements, amount of buffered traffic, etc., and is out of scope for this standard.(#9620, 9621)

 The Scaling Factor subfield indicates the unit SF, in octets, of the Queue Size subfields.
 SF is equal to:

 16 if the Scaling Factor subfield is 0